 - Having difficulties feeding all the data sources into the BI management system.

-These and many other situations are the ones pulling back the digital and automation reports to the original Microsoft Excel (launched in the 80s).
+These types of situations pull the digital and automation reports back to the original Microsoft Excel (launched in the 80s).

 The question is then raised...